bao-project/bao-docs/source/development/misra.rst

 Running the MISRA Checker Locally
 ---------------------------------

-Every project shall instantiate the :ref:`CI<ci>` :code:`misra-check` Make rule that takes care of running all the necessary :term:`MISRA` checks.
+Every project shall instantiate the CI :code:`misra-check` Make rule that takes care of running all the necessary :term:`MISRA` checks.
 For example, for checking compliance for the *qemu-aarch64-virt* platform:

   .. code-block:: shell

     make PLATFORM=qemu-aarch64-virt misra-check

-It is suggested to use the provided :ref:`Docker container image <docker>` for running the checks;
-otherwise, you will first have to :ref:`setup all the necessary tools locally<gitact_local_env>`.
+It is suggested to use the provided Docker container image for running the checks; otherwise, you will first have to setup all the necessary tools locally.